a-type/verdant/docs/docs/sync/server.md

 You may reach a situation where a user reaches out about problems with sync.
 Maybe devices are not consistent, or changes are being reverted.

 The first thing to check would be that the user has the latest version of your client code.
-But after that, you could expose an admin-only endpoint on your server which calls `server.evictLibrary`.
+But after that, you could expose an admin-only endpoint on your server which calls `core.evict`.
 This may seem dangerous, but it's pretty safe!
 The user will need to reconnect with a device which has a good copy of their data to restore their library to the server.
 If they're already connected to sync when you do this, their device will reconnect and reupload automatically.

 Other replicas which may have interacted with the library will be forced to reset back to this known state, so they'll lose any offline or out-of-sync changes -- but that's kind of the point; starting back at a clean slate.